zZedix/Shifter/README.md

 # 📋 Review available commands
 sudo shifter-toolkit --help

-# 🔐 View the generated WebUI credentials (username + bcrypt hash)
+# 🔐 Create or update WebUI credentials
+sudo shifter-toolkit reset-credentials --generate

+# 📄 Inspect the stored credential hash (optional)
 sudo cat /root/Shifter/config/auth.json

-# 🔄 Rotate credentials (prompts or use --generate for a random password)
-sudo shifter-toolkit reset-credentials --generate

 # 🔍 Inspect the health of all managed services
 sudo shifter-toolkit status
 ```

 > ⚠️ **Note**: Each sub-command validates that it is executed with root privileges before touching the system.
-> 💡 **Installer tip**: The installer writes a unique path slug to `~/Shifter/shifter-webui.basepath` and stores the generated username/password hash in `~/Shifter/config/auth.json`.
+> 💡 **Installer tip**: The installer writes a unique path slug to `~/Shifter/shifter-webui.basepath`.
+After the install, run `sudo shifter-toolkit reset-credentials --generate` to create your login and store the hash in `~/Shifter/config/auth.json`.
 Combine the base path with your host/port (e.g., `https://server:2063$(cat ~/Shifter/shifter-webui.basepath)`) to reach the dashboard.

 ## 📚 Command Reference